temporalio/cli/temporalcli/commandsmd/commands.md

               --key tls-cert-path \
               --value /home/my-user/certs/cluster.cert`
     * No: `temporal env set prod.tls-cert-path /home/my-user/certs/cluster.cert`.
 * Wrapping:
   * User-visible line length: 80 characters max.
   * Wrap your Options declarations to match existing examples.
     This improves the maintainability of this file.
   * Hand-wrap your long descriptions as they appear for users.
+  * When wrapping code, use a single space and a backslash.
 * Examples:
   * Demonstrate at least one example of the command in every long description.
   * For commands with a single command-level option, include it the mandatory